vLLM¶

 newgrp qaic

-# Create a python virtual enviornment
+# Create a python virtual environment

 python3.10 -m venv qaic-vllm-venv